 Are you a victim of rape, attempted rape or sexual assault?
-Do you have a friend or family member who is a victim?

 - Speaking to school and community groups

 - Participating in magazine interviews (anonymously if desired)

 Educate and Inspire Others

 The RAINN Speakers Bureau educates and informs the public about sexual violence.
 Members will have the opportunity to share their personal stories with students, communities, victim service groups and/or the media.
 We know that it’s difficult to share something so personal, but we believe that your survival story can inspire others who may be victims of sexual assault to come forward for the first time and receive the help they need.
 In the process, we hope the experience will benefit you, as well, by sharing the struggle you went through to overcome what happened.

 We are especially interested in hearing from individuals who received help from the National Sexual Assault Hotline, but everyone is encouraged to apply.
 We're also looking for individuals who successfully prosecuted their attackers.
 As sexual assault is usually not reported to the police, sometimes we receive requests for speakers who can talk about the intense investigative and legal process.
 If you do not fit these descriptions, please don't get discouraged — we want to hear from everyone.

 When a reporter contacts RAINN and requests to interview a victim, we will contact you.
 We will not release your name or any personally-identifying information without your specific agreement.
 If you are interested, we will put you in touch with the reporter.
 If you like, your first conversation can be off the record (which means they won’t quote anything you say), to give you a chance to ask questions and make sure you’re comfortable going forward.